My Haiti travel summary:

 Many designs reflect Haiti’s deeply unique religion – Haitian Vodou.
 During the Carnival papier-mâché masks comes alive, as the city’s residents and fantastic costumes occupy the streets.

-The carnival celebration in Port-au-Prince is similar to other carnivals in the Caribbean.
+The Carnival celebration in Port-au-Prince is similar to other carnivals in the Caribbean.
 It is celebrated with music, bands, parades, dance and party.
-I was scared to visit the main parade and celebration by myself due to insecurity warning, so I talked to the hotel owner for some advices.
+I was scared to attend the main parade and celebration alone because of safety warnings.
+I spoke to the hotel owner to get some advice.

-She offered me his son James to accompany me, show me around and especially take care of me, since there are not many foreigners around and I would stand out immediately.
-There was also a fellow Korean volunteer Cho, who was willing to join us in this unique experience.
+She offered her son James to accompany me, show me around, and especially take care of me.
+Since there are few foreigners, I would stand out immediately without his guidance.
+A fellow Korean volunteer Cho joined us in this unique Haiti travelling experience.

-The route is filled with trucks blaring kompa music and people of all ages dancing alongside them.
-Street vendors hawk rum, party masks and barbequed food.
+The route was filled with trucks blaring kompa music and people of all ages were dancing alongside them.
+Street vendors hawked rum, party masks and barbequed food.

-The scene could look scary, the atmosphere is occasionally tense.
-I was happy to be accompanied by a strong man, who was proud to show his tattooed muscles to avoid being harassed.
+The scene sometimes looked scary, and the atmosphere occasionally became tense.
+I was happy to be accompanied by a strong man, who was proud to show his muscles to avoid being harassed.
 It was quite chaotic, but I enjoyed the show from a safe distance.
+Participating in the Haitian Carnival was a must-do experience.

 Cap-Haiten – the northern capital of tourism

-I flew from Port-au-Prince to Cap-Haitien in the north, to observe the countryside from the air and avoid a long overland ride.
-Haiti has suffered from mass deforestation over centuries.
+From the airplane, I immediately saw how Haiti has suffered from mass deforestation over the centuries.
 The country was once covered in verdant forests but land clearance for colonial plantations was followed by tree felling for charcoal.
-This has made the country dangerously exposed to other environmental threats, such as floods and mudslides.
-These days, Haiti doesn’t have any natural resources that would be valuable.
+This has made Haiti dangerously exposed to other environmental threats, such as floods and mudslides.
+Today, Haiti has no natural resources of significant value.

 The largest fortress in the Americas